 The recent rise of online-bullying incidents highlights the dangerous and harmful ways in which technologies can be manipulated to harass or degrade others.
-As technology has become more accessible and imbedded in daily life, many people have rapidly found themselves dealing with the fallout of abuse and misuse of the Internet, mobile phones and more.
+As technology has become more accessible and embedded in daily life, many people have rapidly found themselves dealing with the fallout of abuse and misuse of the Internet, mobile phones and more.

 Potentially, vast numbers of people can witness an online-bullying incident take place.
 The relatively new phenomenon of something ‘going viral’ describes the way in which the internet can be used to spread an act of bullying to thousands, even millions of people.
 The media is full of high profile cases of young people taking their own lives after suffering from online-bullying and the spreading of their humiliation.
 This is a clear indicator of just how dangerous online-bullying can be.

 There are many ways in which a person can be bullied online and for some people, it happens in more ways than one.
 Some types of online-bullying are:

 Flaming: This is sending really offensive, angry, rude, vulgar messages directly to a person or persons or to an online group with the purpose of causing online arguments or fights.